mateuszlewko/OpraDB/README.md

 Ability to express complex path properties in a modular way and with a minimum effort, is where this query language really excels.

-**Note:** This is a work in progress, although usable version is already available.
+**Note:** Although this is a work in progress, usable version is already available.

 ## Table of Contents